seth-gordon/daemonica/_grammar/numbers.md

 A digit that may be used as a suffix may also be followed by a pseudo-digit, as another suffix.

->- Tatorhu tatŋði šaržorðō-tndu gu.
+>- Tatorhu tatŋði šar:žor:ðō:tndu gu.
->- bear D2\fish D2\zero:zero:two-more.than DNMLZ
+>- bear D2\fish D2\zero:zero:two:more.than ABS
 >- A bear has over sixty fish.

->- Tatorhu tatŋði-hi-tsmdi gu.
+>- Tatorhu tatŋði-hi:tsmdi gu.
->- bear D2\fish-one-enough DNMLZ
+>- bear D2\fish-one:enough ABS
 >- A bear has enough fish.

->- Tatorhu tatŋði-ðī-tsmdi gu.
+>- Tatorhu tatŋði-ðī:tsmdi gu.
->- bear D2\fish-two-enough DNMLZ
+>- bear D2\fish-two:enough ABS
 >- A bear has too much fish.

-### Arithmetic

-**TODO** this needs to be reworked

-When the object of a valence-2 number, its “unit of measure,” is a numeric predicate, such as a valence-0 number, the two values are either added or multiplied, depending on their dimensions.
-The pseudo-digits _mhur_ and _dntur_ change the dimension of a number, allowing for the expression of multiplication in the arithmetic sense, or for describing the extent of objects in two and three dimensions.
+The pseudo-digits _mhur_ and _dntur_
+change the dimension of a number.

->- Tatorhu þī-pī šu-du pi abū.
+>- Tatorhu þī-kur šu-du pi abū.
 >- bear D2\two-NMLZ three-APPL D2\1SG chase
->- Five bears chased me.
+>- Six bears chased me.

->- Tatorhu ðī-mhir-pī šu-du pi abū.
+>- Tatorhu þā:mhur šu pi abū.
->- bear D2\two-xy.rotate-NMLZ three-APPL D2\1SG
+>- bear two:y.dimension three D2\1SG chase
-  chase
 >- A two-by-three phalanx of bears chased me.

->- Mpšu ðī-mhir-pī šü-dnter-pē þi-di gu pi abū.
+>- Mpšu þā:mhur šā:dntur þu pi abū.
->- bird D2\two-xy.rotate-NMLZ
-  D3\three-xz.rotate-NMLZ D2\four-APPL DNMLZ
-  D2\1SG chase
+>- bird two:y.dimension three:z.dimension four D2\1SG chase
 >- A two-by-three-by-four phalanx of birds chased me.

+>- Tatorhu þā:tmdo:wzur pi abū.
+>- bear two:enough:per.time.dimension D2\1SG chase
+>- The number of bears chasing me were increasing too quickly.